 Similarly, a web host’s primary job is to ensure that happens.
 Here, WebHostingPad struggles.

 Despite their website’s bold claims of 99% uptime, they didn’t come anywhere close.

-Instead, they delivered a below average uptime of 98.53% over the last 12 months – this one of the LOWEST we’ve seen after reviewing thirty other web hosts.
-Only WebHostingBuzz was worse.
+Instead, they delivered a below average uptime of 93.96% over the last 8 months (5.89% worse than industry standards) – this IS the LOWEST we’ve seen after reviewing thirty other web hosts.

 Take a look at this graph below (It’s all red):

 WebHostingPad: Page Load Speed and Uptime (Last 12 months, full data can be found here.)